You are here

 Departments and faculty maintain control of all content hosted on EWI through a number of third-party content management systems or through Secure FTP.

-Departments at the University of Pittsburgh are required to submit Enterprise Web Infrastructure (EWI) web sites to Web vulnerability scans before these sites are accessible from the Internet.
-Web vulnerability scans thoroughly analyze Web applications from development through production for security vulnerabilities.
+Departments at the University of Pittsburgh must submit EWI websites to web vulnerability scans before these sites are accessible from the internet.
+Web vulnerability scans thoroughly analyze web applications from development through production for security vulnerabilities.

 SecureWeb is a self-service application that offers users the ability to request ad-hoc scans at their convenience.

-Scans are scheduled, deployed, and have results validated by Security Analysts at the Computing Services and Systems Development (CSSD).
-The results are then made available to you through the SecureWeb interface at http://secureweb.pitt.edu.
-Current procedure requires that you remediate any critical or high vulnerabilities for a site, then resubmit it for an additional scan before the site can go live.
+Scans are scheduled, deployed, and have results validated by Security Analysts at Pitt Information Technology (Pitt IT).
+The results are then made available to you through the SecureWeb interface at secureweb.pitt.edu.
+Departments must remediate any critical or high vulnerabilities for a site, then resubmit it for an additional scan before the site can go live.

 Once a site has been deployed, it is placed in a routine schedule for scans.
 You will receive additional reports when routine scans discover new Critical or High vulnerabilities.
-Although, as a SecureWeb user you have the ability to initiate scans at any time.
+As a SecureWeb user you also have the ability to initiate scans at any time.

-As an authorized SecureWeb user, you can access a self-service interface through http://secureweb.pitt.edu to:
+As an authorized SecureWeb user, you can access a self-service interface through secureweb.pitt.edu to: